Joapfel/order_creation_tool/README.md

 ## Update zum  11.07.2019

+offer and order are using the same interface

 Usecases:

-- save and edit an order
+- save and edit an order: offer interface is opening
-- print out an order
+- print out an order after saving it by clicking on "Ausdrucken" Button
-- add an optional delivery address
+- add an optional delivery address where the input data of an offer is located